Skip to content

 Notes

-• The sum function should be used on numeric columns.
+• The sum function should be used on numeric columns or expressions.

-• The result column type will be the same as the input column type.
+• The result column type will be inferred from the input expression type.

 Source code in datachain/func/aggregate.py